 Water-Based Adhesion Primer

 A good quality water-based adhesion primer such as Bullseye 123, Dulux Super-grip or Crown PX4 is ideal.
 This simply acts as a bonding coat, meaning it will stick to problem surfaces such as vinyl wallpaper and provides the perfect base to paint over.
-Water-based adhesion primer is the easiest product to use by far, but you are adding water to your surface which could cause your wallpaper to bubble.
+A water-based adhesion primer is the easiest product to use by far, but you are adding water to your surface which could cause your wallpaper to bubble.
+You can buy Bullseye 123 online by clicking here, and you can even also have it tinted to a colour to match your emulsion.

 Oil-Based Adhesion Primer